Springfield model 1884: Description

-The model 1884 traces its roots back to the design of the Springfield 1873.
+The model 1884 traces its design to the Springfield Model 1873.
 The model 1884 incorporated a significant number of improvements that had been made between 1878 and 1879.
 It also featured a serrated trigger that had been incorporated into the Springfield rifle design in 1883.

 The most dramatic change to the rifle design, which is often considered to be the identifying feature of the model 1884, was a new rear sight which had been designed by Lieutenant Colonel Adelbert R. Buffington of the U.S. Army Ordnance Department.
 This sight however was not perfected until 1885.